The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 Short-dated ATM or slightly OTM VIX calls can still have very strong convexity because they are sensitive to sharp near-term changes in implied volatility.
 But that convexity is usually expensive because it is obvious and heavily demanded by investors looking for crash insurance.
 On top of that, the VIX futures curve is often in contango in calm markets, which means forward volatility is already priced above spot.
 That carry drag makes long VIX exposure expensive to hold over time.

-So VIX calls are not weak because they lack convexity.
-They are often less efficient because the convexity is expensive, the payoff is filtered through the futures curve rather than spot VIX, and volatility mean-reverts quickly after the panic.
+So VIX calls are not weak for lack of convexity; they are often less efficient because the convexity is expensive, the payoff is filtered through the futures curve rather than spot VIX, and volatility mean-reverts quickly after the panic.
 Whether the remaining edge is still worth paying for is an empirical question.

 Commodities.
 Oil crashes during demand shocks, which tend to coincide with equity crashes: crude fell from $145 to $30 in 2008 and briefly went negative in April 2020.
 OTM puts on crude oil futures would pay off in exactly these scenarios.
 The directional thesis is weaker than rates or credit because supply shocks push oil the other way (up during crises like the 1973 embargo or 2022 Ukraine war).
 This makes crude a noisier hedge than the other markets listed here.